 Our plugin will send your transactional emails immediately, without being queued like other emails MailPoet sends (newsletter, welcome emails & post notifications).

 If your sending service is a third party (for example SMTP or Amazon SES) and this method is temporarily not available, your transactional emails might be lost because they are not queued to try again if they fail to send the first time.

 If you're sending with the MailPoet Sending Service and it is temporarily unavailable, MailPoet, the plugin, will fall back on sending all your transactional emails with your host as a safeguard.

 Attachments are not permitted

-We recommend to send links to files instead of attaching them to the email.
-If you need to send attachment for your WooCommerce or, disable this feature in MailPoet.
+We recommend sending links to files instead of attaching them to the email.
+If you need to send attachments for your transactional emails, you can use the default WordPress sending method.

 We don't support CC, BCC or multiple TO

 When sending transactional emails with MailPoet 3's sending method, an email will be sent to only one

 To email address, meaning that multiple ones are not supported.
 Furthermore, the MailPoet sending method does not support CC or BCC.